What is your name?

 What do you enjoy most about your job?

-Could you share with us a part of your food culture that has been lost over time?
+Could you share with us a few fishing/farming traditions/culture/recipes/ingredients/varieties/species that have been lost over time?

 What is your favourite vegetable/fish/meat to eat and how do you cook it?